 Eight Spoon Cafe is the place to go if you’re in the mood for fast mac and cheese.
 These gourmet cheese dishes are served hot to order and come in a range of styles.

 Isle of Java is similar to Kusafiri Coffee Shop, but features a lot less food.
 It mainly focuses on specialty coffee drinks, all by Joffrey’s – our favorite coffee in the park.
-Food items include things like Mickey Pretzels and Elephant Ears.
+Food items include things like Mickey Pretzels and the Tiger Tail Pastry.

 Stop here on the way into the park for your daily dose of caffeine or swing by for a little pick-me-up in the middle of the day.
 Coffee drinks range from Cold Brew and Cappucinos to seasonal beverages like Peppermint Hot Cocoa or Gingerbread Lattes.

 The Smiling Crocodile is an unassuming little walk-up stand that is rarely busy, but has some of the most special dishes available in the park for on-the-go consumption.
-At the moment, they’ve got Pork Tamales and Street Tacos with beers on tap to wash it down.
+At the moment, they’ve got a variety of Street Tacos with crunchy Chips & Salsa.

 Anandapur Ice Cream Truck is our go-to counter for ice cream in Animal Kingdom.
 They have some of the best options to choose from, located right on the main Asia walkway – it’s a giant turquoise painted bus that’s hard to miss.